Policies & Procedures Manual

-The PPD will pay the expenses associated with mandatory professional development in accordance with applicable policies.
-If the course includes testing to obtain the certification, license, etc., PPD will pay for the test one time.
+FM will pay the expenses associated with mandatory professional development in accordance with applicable policies.
+If the course includes testing to obtain the certification, license, etc., FM will pay for the test one time.
 If the employee fails the test, the subsequent tests will be paid by the employee.

 Academic Degree or Optional Professional Development

 A course taken at the discretion of the employee for academic credit toward a degree program or for professional development including certifications, licenses, or CEU’s that are not required for the employee’s position.